 But Wagon Gap is a wild town, they’re warned.
 So wild, the stagecoach won’t even travel within three miles of town.
-So the pair buy a couple of six-shooters and head on their way.
+Nevertheless, the guys buy a couple of six-shooters and head on their way.

 Sure enough, they find themselves involved in a street brawl and gunfight no sooner than they hit town.
 Chester fires his gun in the air, and a Mr. Hawkins falls dead.
 Next thing he knows, he’s on trial for murder.